Become a Licensed School Psychologist with this Specialist Degree

-The Applied Behavior Analysis Core includes some coursework that is also taken by non-emphasis students (APCE 628, APCE 629, and ESDE 630) along with the following additional courses.
+The Applied Behavior Analysis sequence includes some coursework that is also taken by non-emphasis students (APCE 628, APCE 629, and EDSE 630) along with the following additional courses.
 The ABA courses are generally offered completely online.
 The ABAI-verified content hours by category are listed after each course.

 - EDSE 632 Ethics in Applied Behavior Analysis (3) – 45 hours in Ethical & Professional Conduct

 Additional Requirements by the BACB® For Your BCBA Credential

-The Behavior Analyst Certification Board (BACB) is a nonprofit organization that credentials behavior analysts who have
+The Behavior Analyst Certification Board® (BACB) is an organization that credentials behavior analysts who have...

-- Completed a BACB-verified course sequence such as this one;
+- Completed an ABAI-verified course sequence such as this one;

 - Accrued sufficient field experience hours [To qualify at the BCBA level, the BACB requires supervisees to complete 1,500 hours of Supervised Independent Fieldwork in behavior analysis - UNC can provide some support for supervision hours for master's students to contribute to this requirement] and;